-3 hours a week: 3 credits.
 Prerequisite: English 20, 21.

-Text-books: English Literature of the Romantic Period and the Nineteenth Century, Vols.
+Text-books: English Literature of the Romantic Period and the Nineteenth Cen-tury, Vols.
 I, II and III (Dept. of English, University of Western Ontario).
-Ontario).

-Austen, Persuasion (Nelson).

 Herford, Age of Wordsworth (Bell).

-Scott, Old Mortality.

-Dickens, Nicholas Nickleby.

 Walker, Age of Tennyson (Bell).

-Hardy, Return of the Native (Scribner).
+Representative novels of the period.